davidgfolch/shop/README.md

 Run the Spring Boot Application in restApi module.

-You can try it with Swagger-ui accesing http://localhost:8080/swagger-ui.html
+You can try it with Swagger-ui accessing http://localhost:8080/swagger-ui.html

 ## Swagger
 Create product: